-136. Art.-The English were skilful workers in metal, especially in gold and silver, and also in the illumination of manuscripts.
-Alfred's Jewel, a fine specimen of the blue enamelled gold of the ninth century, is preserved in the Ashmolean Museum, Oxford.
-It bears the inscription: "Alfred me heht gewurcan," Alfred caused me to be worked for made.
+136. Art. - The English were skilful workers in metal, especially in gold and silver, and also in the illumination of manuscripts.2 Alfred's Jewel, a fine specimen of the blue enamelled gold of the ninth century, is preserved in the Ashmolean Museum, Oxford.
+It bears the inscription: "Alfred me heht gewurcan," Alfred caused me to be worked [or made].